BIG-MAP/PRISMA/docs/Documentation.md

 file_path = r'./my_directory/'
 binary_text_files = {}

-for filename in os.listdir(file_path): #Create dictionary of filename:bitstream pairs
+#Create dictionary of filename:bitstream pairs
+for filename in os.listdir(file_path):
     with open(file_path+filename, mode='rb') as file:
         binary_text_files[filename] = file.read()

 spectra, spectra_metadata = prisma.parsers.multiple_txt(binary_text_files)
 ```

-#### Single .txt (from Bruker instruments)
+#### 3. Single .txt (from Bruker instruments)
 `prisma.parsers.single_txt_bruker(bitstream)`
 Reads the bitstream from a .txt file and generates spectrum objects.
 This parser is tailored to files exported from Bruker spectrometers, but any single txt file complying with the format can be read.
-The file starting from instrument parameters labelled with hashtags, followed by a row of wavenumbers, and successive rows of counts whose first value is the perturbation value (e.g. time, temperature, voltage, etc.):
+The file starts with instrument parameters labelled with hashtags, followed by a row of wavenumbers, and successive rows of counts whose first value is the perturbation value (e.g. time, temperature, voltage, etc.):
 ![txt file format](./figures/single_txt.png)
 > **Arguments**
 >* `bitstream`: string.
 Bitstream representing the content of the .txt file.
 The .txt file follows previously illustrated format format,